Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Sussex Home Heating Fuel Comparison

 Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Sussex, used by 2,627,206 or 74% of residents.
-The 2nd most popular primary heating fuel for Sussex households is Electricity, used by 617,773 homes (17%).
+Natural Gas is the preferred choice in Sussex, used by 2,627,206 or 74% of homeowners.
+The 2nd most popular primary heating fuel for Sussex homeowners is Electricity, used by 617,773 homes (17%).
 The remaining homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).

 Sussex County Residential Primary Home Heating Fuel (in Number of Households)